 What are your thoughts on the lack of black women in gaming, and in tech in general?

-I think it's getting better.
-But I’ve never been on this side of it.
+I think it's getting better; however, I’ve never been on this side of it.
 Normally I’m a regular consumer, so I’m usually like, "Oh my gosh!
 A black girl did what?
 Yaaas!"
 This is my first time being the black girl people are saying yes about.
 But black women are the type who do.
 If the lane doesn’t exist, we create it.
 I’m not worried about us.
-I give us five years, if that.
-We’ll own a game station or something.
-Plus, there are all these blogs and stuff.
-Black girls gamers and black nerds.
-I see all of those and I follow them, so I know there's improvement.
+There will be a black-owned game station or something—I give us five years, if that.
+Plus, there are all these blogs and stuff for black girl gamers and black nerds; when I see these blogs, I follow them, so I know there's improvement.

 You chose a wide array of skin tones for the game.